spryker/spryker-docs/docs/acp/user/developing-an-app.md

 This file is created with the help of a wizard, but you can also add or update it manually.

-For more details, see [App Configuration Translation](LINK)
+For more details, see [App Configuration Translation](/docs/acp/user/app-configuration-translation.html)

 **Configuration file**
 The configuration file defines the form that is displayed in the Back Office App Catalog after the App was connected and needed some configuration.

 This file is created with the help of a wizard, but you can also add or update it manually.

-For more details, see [App Configuration](LINK)
+For more details, see [App Configuration](/docs/acp/user/app-configuration.html)

 ![acp-sdk-workflow-1](https://spryker.s3.eu-central-1.amazonaws.com/docs/aop/dev/developing-an-app/ACP-SDK-Workflow-black-1.jpg)

 #### 2. Creates app API

-The command defines SyncAPI and AsyncAPI.
+The command defines Sync API and Async API.

-**SyncAPI**
+**Sync API**
-The SyncAPI defines the app's synchronous endpoints, also known as Glue endpoints.
+The Sync API defines the app's synchronous endpoints, also known as Glue endpoints.
 The workflow creates a boilerplate that you need to update with the required endpoints your PBC should have.
 See the [current OpenAPI specification](https://spec.openapis.org/oas/v3.1.0).

-For more details about the SyncAPI with information specific to Spryker, see [SyncAPI](LINK).
+For more details about the Sync API with information specific to Spryker, see [Sync API](/docs/acp/user/sync-api.html).

-**AsyncAPI**
+**Async API**

-The AsyncAPI defines the app's asynchronous endpoints, also known as events and messaging.
+The Async API defines the app's asynchronous endpoints, also known as events and messaging.
 The workflow creates a boilerplate one that you need to update with the required endpoints your app should have.
-See the [current AsyncAPI specification](https://www.asyncapi.com/docs/reference).
+See the [current Async API specification](https://www.asyncapi.com/docs/reference).

-For more details about the AsyncAPI with information specific to Spryker, see [AsyncAPI](LINK).
+For more details about the Async API with information specific to Spryker, see [Async API](/docs/acp/user/async-api.html).

 ![acp-sdk-workflow-2](https://spryker.s3.eu-central-1.amazonaws.com/docs/aop/dev/developing-an-app/ACP-SDK-Workflow-black-2.jpg)